UchuServer/Uchu/README.md

 ## Contributing
 Contributions are always welcome!
 If you encounter an issue that isn't logged on the [issue board](https://github.com/UchuServer/Uchu/issues) yet, feel free to add it.
 And, of course, you're more than welcome to open a pull request to fix it :)
 If you are interested in contributing code to Uchu, feel free to join the [community Discord server](https://discord.gg/njjfQ4W6qv) and contact one of the developers to get an invite to the development-focused Discord server.
+See [Hacking.md](Hacking.md) to learn more about developing Uchu